 To the average Christian, theology might sound like something hopelessly complicated, frustratingly confusing and thoroughly irrelevant.
-Anybody can read the Bible.
+Anybody can read the Bible (although people often come to very different conclusions).
 So why do we need head-in-the-clouds theologians with their long sentences and fancy terms?

 Faith seeking understanding

 Theology has been called “faith seeking understanding.”
-In other words, as Christians we trust God, but God has made us to want to understand who we are trusting and why we trust him.
+We have faith in God, but God has made us to want to understand who we are trusting and why we trust him.
 That’s where theology comes in.
-The word theology comes from a combination of two Greek words, theos, meaning God, and logia, meaning knowledge or study—study of God.
+The word theology comes from a combination of two Greek words, theos, meaning God, and logia, meaning knowledge or study – study of God.

 When properly used, theology can serve the church by combating heresies, or false teachings.
-That is because most heresies come from wrong understandings of who God is, understandings that don’t square with the way God has revealed himself in the Bible.
-The church’s proclamation of the gospel needs to rest on the firm foundation of God’s own revelation of himself.
+Most heresies come from wrong understandings of who God is, understandings that don’t square with the way God has revealed himself in the Bible.
+The church’s gospel needs to rest on the firm foundation of God’s revelation of himself.

 Knowledge about God is not something that we humans can just come up with on our own by thinking it out.
 The only way we can know anything true about God is to listen to what God tells us about himself.
 The main way God has chosen to reveal himself to us is through the Bible, a collection of inspired writings compiled over many centuries under the supervision of the Holy Spirit.
 But even diligent study of the Bible, in itself, cannot convey to us right understanding of who God is.